-David Kolb grew up mostly in the New York City suburbs, studied with the Jesuits in New York and Maryland, received his PhD in philosophy from Yale University, taught at at Fordham University, the University of Chicago, Nanzan University in Japan, and has been at Bates College in Maine, as the Charles A. Dana Professor of Philosophy in the Department of Philosophy and Religion at the college.
-Since 2002 he has devoted himself full-time to writing and lecturing.
+David Kolb grew up mostly in the New York City suburbs, studied with the Jesuits in New York and Maryland, received his PhD in philosophy from Yale University, taught at at Fordham University, the University of Chicago, Nanzan University in Japan, and Bates College in Maine, as the Charles A. Dana Professor of Philosophy in the Department of Philosophy and Religion at the college.
+Since moving to Eugene, Oregon, in 2006 he has devoted himself full-time to writing and lecturing.

 I've written essays and books; the sidebar on the left connects you to a listing by theme that includes all the books and those of the essays that are easily available on the web.
 Most of these are from the last ten years or so.
 I hope to make more of the current and earlier essays available over time.
 (For a full listing of published essays, see the Curriculum Vitae.)